Timeline of violent events relating to the Syrian civil war spillover in Lebanon (2011–2014): Killing of Ahmad Abdel-Wahid

 On 20 May 2012, a prominent Lebanese Sunni cleric, Ahmad Abdel-Wahid, and his aide, Mohammed Merheb, were killed by the Lebanese Army, when failing to stop at a check point in Akkar.
 His death provoked protesters into cutting off roads in many parts of the country with burning tires.

 The following day, 22 army personnel present at the shooting were arrested.
 On 22 May, the Islamist Shadi Mawlawi was released in Tripoli.

 On 24 May, the Islamist protesters in Tripoli threatened that their demonstrations would spread all over Lebanon if about 180 Islamists arrested and accused of participating in the 2007 Lebanon conflict were not released.

 Beirut clashes

-On 20 May 2012, the evening following the killing of Sheikh Abdel-Wahid, clashes erupted in Beirut's Tariq Jdideh neighborhood between armed Sunni militants of the Future Movement and Sunnis of Tayyar al-Arabi, leaving three dead and ten wounded and creating a tense security situation in the capital and the country as a whole.
+On 20 May 2012, the evening following the killing of Sheikh Abdel-Wahid, clashes erupted in Beirut's Tariq Jdideh neighborhood between armed Sunni militants of the Future Movement and Sunnis of the Arab Movement Party, leaving three dead and ten wounded and creating a tense security situation in the capital and the country as a whole.

 On 6 September 2012, two people were wounded in gunfights between Future Movement members in Beirut, and the army was deployed in the area.